of Natural Resources

 The XVI International Forum-contest of Students and Young Researchers “Topical Issues of Rational Use of Natural Resources” is the second stage of the International Forum-contest of Young Scientists.

-For fifteen years the forum-contest has been an open platform for discussing topical issues of development of Russian and global mineral resources and fuel and energy complexes.
-During 3 days the participants will be able to present their research and discuss the most important sector-specific issues with the top experts of mineral resources complex, to take part in master classes of researchers and specialists of various fields of expertise, to participate in the competition of case studies and to speak in public in TED format at the oratorical contest.
+For sixteen years the forum-contest has been an open platform for discussing topical issues of development of Russian and global mineral resources and fuel and energy complexes.
+During 3 days the participants will be able to present their research and discuss the most important sector-specific issues with the top experts of mineral resources complex using the Cisco WebEx.

 Participation in the Forum-contest is a unique opportunity to make a presentation in front of the audience who represent more than 30 countries, to meet the representatives of government institutions and specialists from academic and business communities, to find potential partners and share the ideas with young researchers from other countries.